Nanzenji Temple: To The Stronger Spirit

 Emperor Kamayama had taken two great steps in fostering power for the Zen movement in Japan, and the trend continued after the grant of Nanzenji.

-It became customary for Shoguns to take Zen priests as their advisors, and five more Zen temples appeared in Kyoto, all under the stewardship of Nanzenji.
+It became customary for Shoguns to take Zen priests as their advisers, and five more Zen temples appeared in Kyoto, all under the stewardship of Nanzenji.
 This was also a time when a temple might maintain a standing army, and the monks at Mount Hiei did not sit still while Zen Buddhism gained its foothold.

 In 1393 they marched on Nanzenji and razed it to the ground.
 Ultimately this served as the first demonstration that destroying the property could not keep Nanzenji down.
 Zen was a movement, not only for the religious and political elite, but of the common people, and Nanzenji was its icon.